What is joint life insurance?

 Therefore, when deciding on whether to choose joint cover, you need to consider who the pay out is intended to protect.

 A couple with no children may only be looking to cover each other and a single pay out may be sufficient.

 However, a couple with children may require greater coverage, so that in the dreadful event that both partners pass, the dependants are left with sufficient funds.

 Similarly, you need to consider the true value of a stay-at-home parent and not just protect the family breadwinner.

 Joint life insurance after divorce

-Unfortunately, relationship breakups happen, but did you know a joint life insurance policy cannot be divided if this occurs?
+Unfortunately, relationship breakups happen, but did you know commonly a joint life insurance policy cannot be divided if this occurs?

-This means that either an agreement has to be reached in order to continue the life insurance or the policy is cancelled.
+If your insurer doesn’t provide this option either an agreement has to be reached in order to continue the life insurance or the policy is cancelled.